willseward/rancher-redis-cluster/README.md

 The redis-sentinel image (ahfeel/rancher-redis-cluster-sentinel on Docker hub) starts Redis Sentinel nodes that will automatically find the Redis instances, monitor them and most importantly, create/update automatically a "Rancher External Service" with the current IP of the Redis Master node.
 This allows to automatically target your traffic to the Redis Master Node without any additional software proxy.

+*Warning: The Redis Instances are actually running in a Master/Slave mode, not a Multi Master Redis Cluster*

 ![Rancher Redis Cluster Screenshot](/screen.png?raw=true "Rancher Redis Cluster Screenshot")

 ## Optional environment variables: